joseeortega/pokedex-app/README.md

 The project is divided into various modules that are loaded on demand using the lazy loading technique to guarantee the correct performance of the application and scalability.

+## Filter by name (bonus)
+The filter by name bonus functionality has been implemented.
+The chosen strategy was obtaining all the pokemons in one request and performing a local filtering of these pokemon on memory, on the other hand, to continue using the infinite scroll, a paging on memory of all the pokemons (based on the filter inserted by the user) has been implemented.

 ## Design
 The design of the web is inspired by the suggestion mentioned on the technical test.